bigjohnson/at89s825x-arduino/README.md

 * If you want read lock bits on chip `readlock3.py`
 * If you want read fuses bits on chip `readfuses3.py`

+the fast version of the programs use the new page mode of the AT89S8253